Solving correlation clustering with QAOA and a Rydberg qudit system: a full-stack approach: Conclusions and outlook

 While this result is encouraging, the inclusion of errors suggests that it is challenging for the QAOA to outperform classical algorithms, cf. Sec.~\ref{sec:Int}, at least for complete graphs on near-term noisy quantum devices.
 This is in agreement with related results reported recently in Ref.~\cite{Franca2020} and Ref.~\cite{harrigan2021quantum}, where various graph instances were considered to compare the performance of the QAOA using a superconducting quantum chip, including the effect of the errors.

 In this respect, the neutral atom based platforms seem to be particularly interesting and our work indicate possible directions in the design of experiments for benchmarking the QAOA on correlation clustering instances.
 Not only do neutral atoms allow to assemble arbitrary structures in both 2D and 3D~\cite{Barredo2016,Endres_2016_Science,Barredo_2018_Nature,Schymik_2020_PRA} (a PTAS does exist for planar graphs~\cite{Klein2015}, but one could still investigate the rate of convergence), but they also allow for native long-range interactions, known to yield an advantage over quantum processors featuring only nearest-neighbour ones~\cite{linke2017experimental}.
 Such long-range interactions in turn allow for implementation of \emph{non-planar} graphs~\cite{harrigan2021quantum} as native geometry using even a planar arrangement of atoms and at the same time avoid the need for additional SWAP gates.
 One should however keep in mind that for complete graphs, the errors strongly limit the scaling even when this graph topology is native to the hardware, cf. Sec.~\ref{sec:Errors}.
 This suggests, together with the results of Refs.~\cite{Franca2020,harrigan2021quantum}, that the robustness of (low depth) QAOA increases with the decrease of the graph degree.
 Additional improvement in the performance might be also achieved when using multiqudit gates, which can further reduce the circuit depth~\cite{Kiktenko_2020_PRA}.
+In this context, it would be also interesting to consider the (native) realizations of unit disk graph instances~\cite{2018arXiv180810816P,2018arXiv180904954P}.
+Interestingly, and to the best of our knowledge, the NP-hardness of the correlation clustering problem on unit disk graphs remains an open question~\cite{Daz2007MAXCUTAM,10.1007/978-3-319-44914-2_3}.

 It would be highly interesting to address systematically the above listed scenarios, which we leave for future work.
 It should be also emphasized that while achieving a practical quantum advantage using the QAOA remains a challenge, constructing a qudit quantum processor is a task worth pursuing - it constitutes an exquisite tool for applications beyond the QAOA, allowing for instance for the realization of a plethora of condensed matter models such as the $d-$state Potts and other SU($d$) spin systems~\cite{Wu_1982_RMP, nataf2014exact, nataf2016exact, kim2017linear, nataf2018density,dufour2015variational,romen2020structure,chen2015quantum,d2015renyi,song2013mott,Corboz_2012_PRB,Corboz_2013_PRB,Nataf_2016_PRB,Corboz_2011_PRL,Bauer_2012_PRB,weichselbaum2018unified}.